 unbarricaded drop-offs, the waterfall underwhelms.
 Several creek

 crossings required.
 Bergeron Creek might be impassable.
-Hiking poles and
+Hiking poles and boots are recommended.

 Northern BC Backroad Mapbook (3rd edition)